 Boyu Peng: Mr. Boyu Peng was employed by ConductScience Inc. and serves as Adjunct Faculty at the Massachusetts General Hospital Institute of Health Professions.
 These affiliations are not relevant to the work presented in this article.
 No other conflicts of interest are declared.

+The remaining authors have no conflict of interest to declare.

+Use of AI:

+Generative AI tools were used solely for language editing of the manuscript.
+All content, interpretations, and final decisions were made by the authors, who take full responsibility for the work.

 Description:

 Large language model-estimated diagnostic likelihood ratios showed negligible bias bounded disagreement with 700 literature-reported likelihood ratios, demonstrating their potential to supply evidence weights for Bayesian reasoning in clinical diagnosis.